DOS Batch File

-DOS batch file used to execute commands with the Windows Command Prompt (cmd.exe); contains a series of line commands that typically might be entered at the DOS command prompt; most commonly used to start programs and run maintenance utilities within Windows.
+A BAT file is a DOS batch file used to execute commands with the Windows Command Prompt (cmd.exe).
+It contains a series of line commands in plain text that are executed to perform various tasks, such as starting programs or running maintenance utilities within Windows.

 AUTOEXEC.BAT - The batch file run by DOS and older versions of Windows (95, 98, and Me) upon startup.
 It is located in the root directory of the boot drive.

 BAT files may be used to distribute and execute malware attacks on victims' computers.
 To protect against malicious attacks, never double-click an unknown BAT file.
 If you want to inspect the commands stored in a BAT file, open it with a text editor.